-The beauty of an American or person from the UK who retires in Ireland is that we speak the language, more or less (excepting Gaelic).
+The beauty for Americans or a person from the UK who retires in Ireland is that we speak the language, more or less (excepting Gaelic).
 The people and their names seem so familiar.
 Killarney on the Ring of Kerry is a small city with many amenities including restaurants, a very walkable downtown, and some world class golf courses.
 It would make for a great place to retire where there would be plenty to do.
-In fact it was the number # international place to retire on our 2013 list of the "Top 10 International Places to Retire".
+In fact, Lahinch was one of the best international places to retire on one of our lists of the "Top 10 International Places to Retire".< Updated May, 2022./p>

 There are countless small villages both on the coast and in the countryside that would also make great places to retire.
 Towns in the west like Lahinch, Doolin, Waterville, Tralee, Dingle, and Ballybunion are charming with many pubs and restaurants, small shops, and quiet neighborhoods.
 The towns we mention will be quite familiar to golfers; some of the world's great public golf courses are located in these towns.
 (Photo: Cliffs of Moher on Ireland’s west coast).
 Galway is another town that people mention for retirement.